They Fell In Love Helping Drug Users. But Fear Kept Him From Helping Himself

 How does parole handle relapse?
 It depends

-It's not clear Beeler would have gone back to prison for admitting he'd relapsed if he'd started treatment.
+It's not clear that Beeler would have gone back to prison for admitting he'd relapsed if he'd started treatment.

 His parole officer did not agree to an interview.